 Lead Exposure and its Impact on Your Health

-Lead is a heavy metal and neurotoxin that can accumulate in the body.
-There is no known safe level of lead.
-High levels can result in permanent intellectual disability, behavioral effects, and neurological effects, including coma and death.
-According to the World Health Organization (WHO), 30% of the world’s idiopathic intellectual disability is caused by lead³.
-In children, lead poisoning causes irreversible injury to both brain and nervous system development.
+The over-accumulation of lead in the body, also known as lead poisoning, can result in irreversible intellectual disability, behavioral effects, and neurological effects including coma and death.
+According to the World Health Organization (WHO), 30% of the world’s idiopathic intellectual disability is caused by lead ³.
+In children, the overaccumulation of lead causes injury to brain and nervous system development.

-Children’s bodies absorb and accumulate lead quickly.
-Symptoms may develop with values as low as 3.5 micrograms per deciliter (µg/dL); this value is even lower than recommendation levels made in the past².
-Lead testing is not mandatory, but it is recommended for all children to be screened before 12 months and again at 24 months.
-A simple blood test can identify levels of lead in the body.
-Early treatment may prevent severe, lifelong consequences of lead exposure.
+Although lead testing is not mandatory in Pennsylvania, it is recommended for all children to be screened before 12 months, and again at 24 months.
+A simple blood test can identify levels of lead in the body, allowing patients to begin treatment as soon as possible.

 Sources of Lead Exposure in Pennsylvania